mozilla/data-docs/src/datasets/reference.md

 the relevant documentation.
 After reading the tutorial, you should know all you need about the dataset.

-Also see more detailed [per-table docs](https://mozilla.github.io/bigquery-etl/mozdata/introduction/) that are generated alongside ETL code in the `bigquery-etl` repository.
+Detailed per-table docs are available [in the Data Catalog](https://mozilla.acryl.io/).

 Each tutorial should include: